Yankees vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has collected 80 hits with 11 doubles, 11 home runs and 52 walks.
-He has driven in 35 runs.
+- Rutschman has recorded 83 hits with 12 doubles, 11 home runs and 52 walks.
+He has driven in 36 runs.

-- Rutschman hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .250 with a home run, a walk and an RBI.
+- Rutschman hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .364 with a double, a home run and two RBI.

 Rutschman Recent Games